holtrop/rscons/doc/user_guide.md

 In this example, the block would be called twice, once with the "kde" variant active, and the second time with the "gnome" variant active.

-Each `env()` call creates an Environment, so two environments are created.
+Each `env` method call creates an Environment, so two environments are created.
-When an Environment is created within a `with_variants` block, the Environment's name has the active variant(s) appended to the given Environment name (if any), and separated by a "-".
+When an Environment is created within a `with_variants` block, the Environment's build directory name has the active variant(s) keys appended to the given Environment name, and separated by a "-".

 In this example, a "prog-kde" Environment would be created with build root build/prog-kde and -DKDE would be passed to the compiler when compiling each